AudioCommons/audiocommons.github.io/README.md

 The **Team** section can be modified editing the [team.md](https://github.com/AudioCommons/audiocommons.github.io/blob/master/team.md) markdown file.
 Also, the **About Audio Commons** section can be modified editing the [_includes/index.md](https://github.com/AudioCommons/audiocommons.github.io/blob/master/_includes/index.md) markdown file.

-Please get familiar with the [Jekyll framework](http://jekyllrb.com) to make sure you undersand the code structure and functioning before editing.
-Edits other than adding news or materials entries should not be directly commited to the `master` branch but should ideally be commited to a new branch and a [pull request](https://help.github.com/articles/using-pull-requests/) should be started.
+Please get familiar with the [Jekyll framework](http://jekyllrb.com) to make sure you understand the code structure and functioning before editing.
+Edits other than adding news or materials entries should not be directly committed to the `master` branch but should ideally be committed to a new branch and a [pull request](https://help.github.com/articles/using-pull-requests/) should be started.
 The admins will then take care of merging the pull request to the `master`branch.

 If you have any doubts or need further help, please don't hesitate to contact [ffont](https://github.com/ffont) or [alastair](https://github.com/alastair).